keswconference/kesw2017/registration/index.md

 ## How to Register

 Registration for the conference is through the [registration form](/resources/KESW_2017_RegistrationForm.doc) and has to be send to [registration@kesw.ru](mailto:registration@kesw.ru).

-We will send you confirmation by email when we have received your registration form.
+<p class="text-justify">We will send you confirmation by email when we have received your registration form.</p>

 ## Payment by Bank Transfer

-Please read the following instructions if you intend to make payment by bank transfer.
-The payment of the conference fee should be done by bank transfer:
+<p class="text-justify">Please read the following instructions if you intend to make payment by bank transfer.
+The payment of the conference fee
+should be done by bank transfer:</p>

 <blockquote>
     <ul>